-I love Japan for its uniqueness and for never falling short in offering its visitors something fascinating to see and do.
+I love Japan for its uniqueness and for never falling short in offering its visitors something fascinating experience.
 Even before thinking about moving to Japan, I wanted to go see the hot-spring monkeys in Nagano.
 Seeing the Nagano monkeys in real life was every bit as charming as I imagined it would be.
 But of course getting to the Monkey Park (Jigokudani) was not an easy feat.

 As for transportation, I caught an evening plane from Osaka to Tokyo and spent the night at a very reasonably priced old-school capsule hotel in Tokyo.
 The next morning I took a two hour bullet train from Tokyo to Nagano.
 Then I took a 45 minute bus ride from Nagano Station to the Monkey Park.
 From that point I had to walk a couple of miles in the snow to finally get to the hot spring that was deep in the mountains.
 All in all it was a long journey, but it was totally worth it!